ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-field-is-changed-in-adjustment.md

 # Check if a value of a field is changed in the adjustment document

-With the current attribute, we can check if the value of a field in the adjustment document is equal to the value of the same filed in the original (adjusted) document.
-When we have such information, we can determine if the value of this filed is being or has been changed in the adjustment document.
-Using this attribute, we can for example, create a business rule which would allow us to prohibit the correction of the value of this field.
+This attribute checks if the value of a field in the adjustment document is equal to the value of the same field in the original document.

+This information helps us determine if the value of the field is being or has been changed in the adjustment document.

+Using this attribute, we can create a business rule which would allow us to **prohibit** the correction of the value of the field.

 ```
 10: IIF EXP:20 CONST:False EXP:30